MasonChinkin/redditVisualization/README.md

 ## Features
 * Visualize subreddit posts as bars, bubbles, or a scatterplot
 * Preview posts on hover and go to them on click
+* Tooltip moves relative to mouse to avoid going off screen.
-* Coming soon- animated transitions between visualization type
+* Coming soon- animated loading icon and transitions between visualization type

 ## Highlights